 This measure reports on low birthweight among live born babies of Indigenous mothers.

-Low birthweight (newborns weighing less than 2,500 grams) is associated with being born early (pre-term) or being small for gestational age, which indicates possible growth restriction within the uterus.
-Low birthweight infants are at a greater risk of dying during their first year of life; and are prone to ill-health in childhood and the development of chronic diseases as adults including cardiovascular disease, high blood pressure, kidney disease and type 2 diabetes (Arnold et al. 2015; Hoy & Nicol 2010; Luyckx et al 2013; OECD 2011; Scott 2014; White et al. 2010; Zhang et al. 2013).
+Low birthweight (newborns weighing <2,500 grams) is associated with being born early (pre-term) or being small for gestational age, which indicates possible growth restriction within the uterus.
+Low birthweight infants are at a greater risk of dying during their first year of life; are prone to ill-health in childhood and the development of chronic diseases as adults, including cardiovascular disease, high blood pressure, kidney disease and type 2 diabetes (Arnold et al. 2015; Hoy & Nicol 2010; Luyckx et al. 2013; OECD 2011; Scott 2014; White et al. 2010; Zhang et al. 2013).

-Overall: In 2014 in Victoria, and considering live born babies only, low birthweight was more than twice as common among babies born to Indigenous mothers compared with those born to non-Indigenous mothers (13.2% compared with 6.4%).
+Overall: In 2014 in South Australia, and considering live born babies only, low birthweight was more than twice as common among babies born to Indigenous mothers compared with those born to non-Indigenous mothers (12.9% compared with 6.3%).
 Low birthweight is associated with multiple births (AIHW 2016c).
-After excluding multiple births, the proportions were 11.1% compared with 4.9%.
+After excluding multiple births, the proportions were 12.1% and 4.8%, respectively.

-Nationally, low birthweight was also almost twice as common among all live born babies born to Indigenous mothers compared with those born to non-Indigenous mothers (11.8% compared with 6.2%).
+Nationally in 2014, low birthweight was also almost twice as common among babies born to Indigenous mothers compared with those born to non-Indigenous mothers (11.8% compared with 6.2%).
 After excluding multiple births, the proportions were 10.5% and 4.7%, respectively (Table 1.01.1, Figure 1.01.1).

-Mean birthweight: Nationally, the mean birthweight for infants born to Indigenous mothers in 2014 was less than babies of non-Indigenous mothers, 3,217 compared with 3,356 grams (Table 1.01.5).
+Mean birthweight: Nationally in 2014, the mean birthweight for infants born to Indigenous mothers was less than babies of non-Indigenous mothers: 3,217 compared with 3,356 grams (Table 1.01.5).

-Trend over time: The numbers of multiple births have increased (although rates have decreased) from 2004 to 2014.
+Trend over time: The numbers of multiple births increased (although rates have decreased) from 2004 to 2014.
 This is due to factors such as increased use of fertility treatments and delays in child bearing that result in higher proportions of older mothers (AIHW 2015c).
 Because of this, multiple births are often excluded from statistics that present trends in birthweight.

-Between 2000 and 2014 in Victoria, the low birthweight rate for singleton babies born to Indigenous mothers declined by 23.6%, from 13.9% in 2000 to 11.1% in 2014.
-The rates for non-Indigenous mothers who gave birth to babies with low birthweight were 4.7% in 2000 and 4.9% in 2014.
+Between 2000 and 2014 in South Australia, the low birthweight rate for singleton babies born to Indigenous mothers declined by 26.1%, from 15.5% in 2000 to 12.1% in 2014.